lifemapper/core/docs/adminUser/rocksInstall.rst

  1035  cd /etc/httpd/
  1036  ll
  1037  ls /run

- 1038  mkdir /run/httpd
+ * Missing directory, should have been created by systemd 1038  mkdir /run/httpd
  1039  systemctl start httpd
  1040  systemctl status httpd
  1041  systemctl status named

+* insert-ethers will fail if httpd is not running
  1042  insert-ethers
  1043  ~
  1044  systemctl start named